yinghli/IKEv2VPN/Win10EAP.md

 Windows 10 client setup
 ------
-+ Client generate a certificate request.
++ Client generate a certificate request, follow the setup and save as file.

 ![](https://github.com/yinghli/IKEv2VPN/blob/master/CSR.jpg)

-+ Client open browser and access https://sever ip addr/certsrv to enroll a new certificate.
++ Client open browser and access https://sever_ip_addr/certsrv and login with your credential.
+1. Downlad CA certificate and install in your local "Trusted Root Certification Authorities".
+2. Click request a certificate and select advance.
+3. Open previous step file via Notepad and copy into the website, choose "User" template and submit certificate request.
+4. Download the certificate and install into "Current User/Personal Certificates".

 ![](https://github.com/yinghli/IKEv2VPN/blob/master/Enroll.jpg)